Aditya-Chakka/Simple-Housing-Price-Predictor/README.md

 # Simple Housing Price Predictor

 This is a simple housing price predictor using a dataset from kaggle.
+Just learning the basics of python and sci-kit learn.